awsdocs/aws-snowball-user-guide/doc_source/glos-chap.md

 A hardware\-based IPsec VPN connection over the internet\.

 **health check**<a name="healthcheck"></a>
-A system call to check on the health status of each instance in an [Auto Scaling](#AutoScaling) group\.
+A system call to check on the health status of each instance in an [Amazon EC2 Auto Scaling](#AutoScaling) group\.

 **high\-quality email**<a name="highqualityemail"></a>
 Email that recipients find valuable and want to receive\.
 Value means different things to different recipients and can come in the form of offers, order confirmations, receipts, newsletters, etc\.